Leda

 Employment drivers in Leda are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-However, professional & technical services are underrepresented at 4.1% compared to Greater Perth's 8.2%.
-Employment opportunities locally may be limited, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 1.7%, while the labour force grew by 4.3%, raising the unemployment rate by 2.2 percentage points.
-In contrast, Greater Perth saw employment growth of 2.9% and a marginal rise in unemployment.
-State-level data from 25-Nov-2025 shows WA employment contracted by 0.27%, with an unemployment rate of 4.6%.
-National employment forecasts suggest a 6.6% increase over five years and 13.7% over ten years, but growth rates vary significantly between industries.
-Applying these projections to Leda's employment mix indicates local employment should grow by 5.8% over five years and 12.5% over ten years, although this is a simplified extrapolation for illustrative purposes.
+Manufacturing was particularly strong, with an employment share double the regional level.
+However, professional & technical jobs were under-represented at 4.1%, compared to Greater Perth's 8.2%.
+Employment opportunities locally appeared limited, as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 1.6% while the labour force grew by 4.1%, causing unemployment to rise by 2.1 percentage points.
+In contrast, Greater Perth experienced stronger employment growth of 2.9%.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Leda's employment mix suggests local employment should grow by 5.8% over five years and 12.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment